 4. How shall we apply this product?
 Can we use this after or before any moisturizer, toner, and serum?

 It works well as a toner, moisturizer, and cleanser.
 You can start by applying three to five drops of the oil into your hands and applying a light coat all over your face and neck.
 Ensure that you keep your skin type in mind before determining the amount of oil you will need.
-Massage the oil gently, with your fingers and leave it on for 10-20 minutes and wash it off with hot water.
+Massage the oil gently, with your fingers, and leave it on for 10-20 minutes until it dries.
+This allows the oil to be absorbed into the skin so that its effects can be experienced.
+Once the oil dries, you can wash it off with hot water.

 5. Is this product useful to reduce dark Circles?

 Kumkumadi oil is quite useful for treating dark circles.
 All you have to do is take a few drops and massage your under-eye regions quite gently, and leave it on for thirty minutes and then wash it off with plain water.

 You need to login to be able to leave a review.Login